 CLAC began writing annuity business in late 2014, with the majority being clients of Coralisle Pension Services Ltd. CLAC continues to focus the annuity business on supporting clients of other affiliate companies in the Group.
-Investment returns and pricing for the annuity products are reviewed by the Group's Investment Committee.

 The table below provides an overview of CLAC's GWP by product and jurisdiction: